Dojde/Hellmark.github.io/index.md

 ---
 {% include feature_row id="intro" type="center" %}
+> I am a driven and engaged engineer who loves new challenges.
+I have a diverse set of skills combining software, mathematics and management.
 {% include feature_row %}
 #### I'm glad that you found your way to my portfolio.
 Here you can learn more about me and view some of my private projects.
 ---